The Lifestyle

 Besides being a great attraction to most of the connoisseurs in the world, fine wine has become one of the best-performing assets since around 20 years.
 The most expensive ones in the world fetch thousands of dollars and sometimes a bottle of them are worth more than one's yearly rent.

-If you are a wine enthusiast and looking for the best on offer, we have listed below the top 10 most expensive ones in the world.
+If you are a wine enthusiast and looking for the best on offer, we have listed below the top 10 most expensive ones in the world as of 2023..

 Origin Burgundy, France